limitlesser-dev/Project-MetaStudy/README.md

 > “Learning isn’t about stuffing your brain — it’s about building a system that thinks better.”

-Traditional study often focuses on memorization.
-This project explores:
+This project focuses on:
-- Thinking **from first principles**
+- Thinking from first principles
-- Using **frameworks to guide action**
+- Using frameworks to guide action
-- Leveraging **AI to simulate mentors, tutors, or sparring partners**
+- Leveraging AI to simulate mentors, tutors, or sparring partners

 ---

 ## ⚙️ Tech & Tools

-- ChatGPT (AI assistance)
-- Custom prompts & tools (in `/ai-tools/`)
+- AI tools (e.g., ChatGPT)
-- Markdown for documentation
+- Markdown documentation
 - GitHub for version control & reflection history

 ---

-## ✨ Status: Ongoing Experiment
+## ✨ Status: Actively Experimenting

-I don’t know if this method will work better — that’s the point.

-But by documenting every step, we’ll find out.
+The system is a work in progress — goals, methods, and results continue to evolve as I learn.

 ---

 ## 📬 Want to Collaborate?

-Open to discussions, feedback, or trying this system together.
+Open to discussions, feedback, or shared experiments.
 Feel free to [open an issue](https://github.com/limitlesser-dev/Project-MetaStudy/issues) or start a conversation.

 ---